eddiefu1/alloy-connectivity-demo/README.md

 **"ALLOY_API_KEY environment variable is required"**
 - Make sure you've created a `.env` file from `.env.example`
-- Verify your API key is correctly set in `.env`
+- Verify your API key is correctly set

+**"Connection not yet established"**
+- Complete the OAuth flow first (see Step 1 above)
+- Add the Connection ID to your `.env` file

 **"Authentication failed"**
-- Check that your API key is valid and not expired
+- Check that your API key is valid
 - Verify your User ID is correct
 - Ensure you have internet connectivity

-**"Could not read contacts"**
+**"Could not read pages"**
-- Make sure you've set up at least one integration in the Alloy dashboard
+- Make sure you've completed the OAuth flow
-- Verify the integration is properly authenticated
-- Check that the integration ID matches your setup
+- Verify the Connection ID in your `.env` file

-**"Connection not yet established"**
-- You need to authenticate the integration in the Alloy dashboard first
-- Navigate to Integrations → [Your Integration] → Connect
-- Follow the OAuth flow to grant access
+- Ensure you have pages in your Notion workspace

+## 🔒 Security Best Practices

+- ✅ Never commit `.env` files to version control
+- ✅ Store API keys in environment variables
+- ✅ Use different API keys for development and production
+- ✅ Regularly rotate your API keys
+- ✅ Implement rate limiting for production applications

+## 📄 License

+This project is licensed under the MIT License.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📚 Resources
+## 🔗 Resources

 - [Alloy Documentation](https://docs.runalloy.com)
 - [Alloy API Reference](https://docs.runalloy.com/api-reference)
 - [Alloy Node.js SDK](https://github.com/alloy-automation/alloy-node)
 - [Alloy Dashboard](https://app.runalloy.com)

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Improve documentation

-## 📄 License

-This project is licensed under the MIT License.

-## 👤 Author

-Created as a demonstration of Alloy's Connectivity API capabilities.

 ---

-**Note**: This is a demo application.
+**Note**: This is a demonstration project.
 For production use, implement additional security measures, error handling, logging, and monitoring as appropriate for your use case.